 With the strong typographic there is little need for graphical frippery and instead you can allow the text and movie images to really stand out.
 On the movie pages we use large backdrop images, pulled in automatically from the TheMovieDb.org, to create a visually bold statement with very little effort from the site administrators.

 One key element we focus on at interconnect/it is that visual design is nothing without a good workflow for the people who assemble the site.
-A CMS should never slow down or stress the user or visitor, and we look at what takes up their time and what we can do to save it.
+A CMS should never slow down or stress the user or visitor and we look at what takes up their time and what we can do to save it.
 In this site’s case, the ability to automatically pull in movie descriptions, images and taxonomies such as actors and directors means that a lot of time is saved in creating the site’s content.
-It used to take about an hour to create a film listing whereas it now takes around five to ten minutes to not only list the film, but allow visitors to view trailers and see the key people involved.
+Previously it took about an hour to create a film listing, whereas now it takes around five to ten minutes to not only list the film but allow visitors to view trailers and see the key people involved.

 This video shows how the workflow comes together:

-Visit the Plaza Cinema website and see for yourself why it’s a step forward in cinema website design.
+Visit the Plaza Cinema website for yourself, to see why it’s a step forward in cinema website design.